 [TODO: add congeniality, but maybe in-text?]

 Table 2).
 For each of these three missingness generating mechanisms, different imputation strategies are warranted Yucel (2008) and Hox, van Buuren, and Jolani (2015).
-We here consider the general case that data are MAR, and expand on special MNAR situations.
+We here consider the general case that data are MAR, and expand on certain MNAR situations.

 The R package mice has become the de-facto standard for imputation by chained equations, which iteratively solves the missingness on a variable-by-variable basis. mice is known to yield valid inferences under many different missing data circumstances (Van Buuren 2018).
-However, commonly used imputation methods were not designed for use in clustered data and usually generate observations that are independent.
+However, commonly used imputation methods were not designed for use in clustered data and usually generate observations that are independent, whereas multilevel data are dependent.
 For this reason, we discuss how the R package mice can be used to impute multilevel data.

 [TODO: clarify why clustering is relevant during imputation, and why this exposes the need for specialized imputation methods and more attention during their implementation (“thou shall not simply run mice() on any incomplete dataset”).]
 [TODO: Add that the more the random effects are of interest, the more you need multilevel imputation models.]
 [TODO: Add an overview of all possible predictor matrix values in manuscript or ggmice legend.]